 While it is similar in many countries, the applications for residency and citizenship in the US are broken down as follows:

-Permanent residency application:
+Permanent residency status application

 • Documentation includes proof of identity, background checks, and evidence of financial stability.